jdkandersson/flake8-docstrings-complete/README.md

 A few rules have been defined to allow for selective suppression:

 * `DCO001`: docstring missing on a function.
+* `DCO002`: function has one or more arguments not described in the docstring.

 ### Fix DCO001